cpmpercussion/homepage/_posts/2010-06-06-strike-on-stage-10-belconnen-arts-centre-dance-studio-5th-ju.md

 type: post
 published: true
 meta: {}
+description: "First performance of Strike on Stage!
+Thank you everybody for coming to see it!!
+See and download the full gallery on posterous Posted via email from"
 ---

 First performance of Strike on Stage!
 Thank you everybody for coming to see it!!